-(\$thousand ) 2019 2018 (i) Total cash and deposits disclosed in the balance sheet 3,401 3,066 Balance as per cash flow statement 3,401 3,066
+(\$thousand ) 2020 2019 (i) Total cash and deposits disclosed in the balance sheet 5,045 3,401 Balance as per cash flow statement 5,045 3,401

 (i) Cash received by PoHDA from the generation of income is paid into PoHDA's bank account.
-Similarly, any PoHDA expenditure for the payment of goods and services to its suppliers and creditors are made via PoHDA's bank account.
+Similarly, any PoHDA expenditure for the payment of goods and services to its suppliers and creditors are paid from PoHDA's bank account.